TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

-= Version 1.9.5 =
+= Version 1.9.2 =
+* bugfix: Correct column width of "Edit" screen input fields in Internet Explorer 9
+* bugfix: Fix bug when a moved columns/rows was not moved to the correct place
+* bugfix: Restore functionality of the "Delete" link on the "List of Tables"
+* update: Added new DataTables version 1.8.2
+* enhancement: several code changes for better compatibility, adjustments to current WordPress versions
+* Dropped support for outdated WordPress versions 2.8 and 2.9
 * languages: Added Irish and Portuguese (Portugal), updated other languages, renamed Finnish language code to "fi"
-* bugfix: ...
-* update: new DataTables version 1.8.2
-* dropped support for outdated WordPress 2.8 and 2.9

 = Version 1.9.1 =
 * bugfix: update handling was broken in 1.9